bradeneast/bradeneast.com/private/blog/_drafts/Retired writing styles and why we should be thankful for CSS logical properties.md

 <meta name="categories" content="design, css, typography" />
 <meta name="media" content="/_assets/media/writing-styles.jpg" />

-With the advent of CSS [logical properties](https://css-tricks.com/css-logical-properties/), I think it's important for us to look closer at how and why we lay out text.
-You won't believe some of the ways language has been written in the past.
+With the advent of CSS [logical properties](https://css-tricks.com/css-logical-properties/), I think it's important for us to look more closely at why and how we make decisions like layout, text-alignment, and overall flow decisions for our little corners of the web.

 This isn't just a history lesson, though.
 I want to help myself break out of the left-to-right-always-and-forever mindset that limits the creative ways I might otherwise solve layout and design problems.
 If you're down for that, keep reading.

 ## Retired writing styles
 Let's trace modern languages back through history a little ways.
 Western languages are made up of a Latin character set, which was developed from Greek, which was developed from Phoenician hieroglyphs.
 We could keep going back, but you probably get the idea.
-As written language evolved over thousands of years, the letters weren't the only thing that changed.
+As written language evolved, the letters weren't the only thing that changed - the alignment, direction, and flow of information was up for experimentation as well.

 ### Bou·stro·phe·don

 #### Greek | "As the ox plows" 🐮

 Boustrophedon writing was literally “as the ox plows.”
 Ancient Greeks would write one direction on a line of text, and the other direction on the next line.
-If there’s a word that means “as the lawn is mowed” it might also be appropriate to describe boustrophedonic scripts.
-Here's an example of what boustrophedonic writing would look like on the web:
+If there’s a word that means “as the lawn is mowed” it might also be appropriate to describe boustrophedon scripts.
+Here's an example of what boustrophedonic text would look like on the web:

 <p class="codepen" data-slug-hash="YzXELwj">